Ashot Avagyan: Political engagement and repressions

 In February 1988 Ashot Avagyan together with his maternal uncle Vurg Voskanyan organized and coordinated the demonstrations for Karabakh Movement in Sisian.
 This of course, was discouraged by the communist authorities of the town, neither KGB was delighted.
 However, as the demonstrations picked up a massive wave, and many more joined the movement, the organizers avoided imprisonment.

 After independence, Avagyan was elected as a member of local committee of Sisian, and since then actively participated in shaping local politics of the town.

-During the ban of Armenian Revolutionary Federation activities in Armenia from 1994-1998, Ashot Avagyan’s political engagement with ARF went underground.
+During the ban of Armenian Revolutionary Federation activities in Armenia from 1994 to 1998, Ashot Avagyan's political engagement with ARF went underground.
 Massive repressions from the governing regime took over the ARF work, while he continued his military service.

 In 2008 Avagyan was elected as a member of Council of Elders in Sisian having an active role in it.

 In November 2020, days after prime minister Nikol Pashinyan signed ceasefire agreement on third Nagorno-Karabakh war, Ashot Avagyan, together with Ashot Minasyan, Artur Vanetsyan and Vahram Baghdasaryan, was accused for assassination attempt on prime minister.
 Security service arrested Ashot and others basing on an audio record that National Security Service broadcast on national television.
-Prior to that, Ashot’s house was illegally searched (with no evidence found), and he was brought to National Security Service headquarters in Yerevan as a witness.
+Prior to that, Ashot's house was illegally searched (with no evidence found), and he was brought to National Security Service headquarters in Yerevan as a witness.
 There he then was accused and arrested.
 During the first trial the judge released the artist and others as it was proven that the audio record was fake.
 Security service, using phone tapping, recorded mobile conversations of defendants and editing them fabricated the record.
 Since prosecuting side could not provide a single evidence that the defendants planned an assassination, the case didn't progress.
 A year later, in December 2021, all the defendants were justified, and the case was closed.
-Avagyan is known for publicly criticizing Nikol Pashinyan, his party and later on his government, and this case, obviously demonstrates Pashinyan’s attempt to repress the artist for his political views.
+Avagyan is known for publicly criticizing Nikol Pashinyan, his party and later on his government, and this case, obviously demonstrates Pashinyan's attempt to repress the artist for his political views.